← Back to BlogHealth

 What is Feline Constipation?

-Feline constipation is difficulty or reduced frequency of defecation.
-Normal adult cats defecate 1–2 times daily; absence for 48+ hours is classified as constipation.
-Cornell Feline Health Center notes higher incidence in middle-aged to senior cats (7+), and chronic cases can progress to megacolon.
+Feline constipation is when defecation becomes difficult or infrequent.
+Normal adult cats go 1–2 times daily; nothing for 48+ hours counts as constipation.
+Cornell Feline Health Center notes it's more common in cats 7 and older, and chronic cases can progress to megacolon.

 Cat Constipation